 Utilising grainy Lo-Fi synths, old drum machines, WEM copycat tape echo, minimal guitar textures, the emotional centre comes from Vicky Harrison’s angelic vocals filtered through vintage microphones but airily layered using modern production techniques.

 Having recently signed to Outland Recordings, both parties are celebrating their union with the release of a brand new single ‘Starts With A Kiss’.
-Vicky Harrison chatted to The Electricity Club about the evolving sound of POLYCHROME.
+Vicky Harrison chatted about the evolving sound of POLYCHROME.

 How would you describe the sound of POLYCHROME?